samlevy25/samlevy25/README.md

 :rocket:  I'm eager to contribute to innovative projects and collaborate with others in the field.
 Outside programming, I maintain a broad interest in tech trends and developments.

-**I am interested in software development and find great satisfaction in creating applications and solutions that solve real-world problems.
+💻:**I am interested in software development and find great satisfaction in creating applications and solutions that solve real-world problems.
 I'm always eager to learn new technologies and take on new challenges to continue growing as a developer.**

 :thumbsup:  Thank you for visiting my GitHub profile!
 Looking forward to sharing my work and learning from the community.